-In June 2017, GASB Statement No. 87, Leases.
+GASB Statement No. 87, Leases.
 The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 The requirements of this Statement are effective for periods beginning after December 15, 2019.
-The District has not determined its effect, if any, on the financial statements.
+The District has not determined its effect of this Statement.